-As of June 30, 2024, SLB had \$4.0 billion of cash and short-term investments on hand and committed debt facility agreements with commercial banks aggregating \$5.0 billion, \$4.6 billion of which was available and unused.
+As of June 30, 2024 September 30, 2024, SLB had \$4.0 billion \$4.5 billion of cash and short-term investments on hand and committed debt facility agreements with commercial banks aggregating \$5.0 billion, \$4.6 billion all of which was available and unused.
 SLB believes these amounts are sufficient to meet future business requirements for at least the next 12 months and beyond.

 SLB has a global footprint in more than 100 countries.
-As of June 30, 2024, only three of those countries individually accounted for greater than 5% of SLB's net receivable balance.
-One of these countries, Mexico, represented greater than 10% of such receivables.
-As of June 30, 2024, Mexico represented 15% of SLB's net accounts receivable balance.
-In July 2024, SLB issued a credit default swap ("CDS") to a third-party financial institution for a notional amount of \$550 million relating to a borrowing provided by the financial institution to SLB's primary customer in Mexico.
+As of June 30, 2024 September 30, 2024, only three of those countries individually accounted for greater than 5% of SLB's net receivable balance.
+One Only one of these countries, Mexico, the United States, represented greater than 10% of such receivables.
+As of June 30, 2024 September 30, 2024, the remaining countries individually accounted for less than 5% of SLB's net receivable balance.

+30, 2024, Mexico represented 15% 9% of SLB's net accounts receivable balance.
+In July 2024, SLB issued a credit default swap ("CDS") (See Note 8 to a third-party financial institution for a notional amount of \$550 million relating to a borrowing provided by the financial institution to SLB's primary customer in Mexico.
 This borrowing was utilized by the customer to pay approximately \$645 million of SLB's outstanding receivables in July 2024.
+Consolidated Financial Statements).
 SLB's receivables from its primary customer in Mexico are not in dispute and SLB has not historically had any material write-offs due to uncollectible accounts receivable relating to this customer.